slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-> *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
--- Socrates*
-> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."
--- James Akre*
 > *"If past history was all there was about the game, the richest people would be librarians."
 -- Warren Buffett*
-> *"The best way, perhaps the only way, to change others is to become an example." (...)
-"Everybody wants to change others.
-Nobody wants to be changed." (...)
-"People think they can’t change themselves, but they can.
-People think they can change others, but they can’t." (...)
-"Sometimes it’s easier to change the world than to change people’s minds."
--- Naval Ravikant*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.